-Approved Vendors and Designees are not permitted to develop their own version of disclosure form in lieu of the standard Adjustable Block Program or Illinois Solar for All forms or modify any portion of the form's standardized content.
-When the programs first launched forms could be generated only through the Program Administrator's portal.
-This portal-only process facilitated the Program Administrators' reviews of project applications in ensuring that no Approved Vendors or Designees modified the standard disclosure form prior to obtaining a customer signature on the forms.
-In response to requests from program participants, the Program Administrators have developed application programming interfaces ("APIs") that can now be utilized by AVs and Designees to generate disclosure forms outside of the program portals so long as the content remains the standard content.
+Approved Vendors and Designees are not permitted to develop their own version of disclosure formforms in lieu of the standard Adjustable Block Program or Illinois Solar for All forms-or, nor may Approved Vendors or Designees modify any portion of the form's standardized content.
+When the programs first launched-forms, Disclosure Forms could be generated only through the Program Administrator's portal.
+This portal-only process facilitated the Program Administrators' reviews of project applications in by ensuring that no Approved Vendors or Designees modified the standard disclosure form prior to obtaining a customer signature on the forms.
+In response to requests from program participants, the Program Administrators have developed application programming interfaces ("APIs") that can now be utilized by AVsApproved Vendors and Designees to generate disclosure forms outside of the program portals so long as the content remains the standard content.
 This process may be utilized by Approved Vendors/Designees only after obtaining permission from the Program Administrator(s) following a test of the disclosure form generated through the API.
 In this way, the Program Administrators can ensure that program requirements are being met and that customers receive the required standardized (i.e., unmodified) forms.